Börgemoor

 Singing on Command

 There were often guards posted at the barbed wire and they would call over to us: ‘Come on and sing a good song!
 Something nice!’
-And depending on how we appraised the guard or knew him, we would all sing songs of homeland, in three part voice, and while they stood there and listened.
-A master painter from Aachen was our ‘conductor.’
+And depending on how we appraised the guard or knew him, we would all sing songs of homeland, in three-part voice, and while they stood there and listened.
+A master painter from Aachen was our ‘conductor’.

-The Need for Song and its use as a Source of Strength
+The Need for Song and Its Use as a Source of Strength

-These forms of singing on command, through which the prisoners were mocked and humiliated, can be contrasted with voluntary singing in leisure and unsupervised hours.
+These forms of singing on command, through which the prisoners were mocked and humiliated, can be contrasted with voluntary singing during leisure and unsupervised hours.
 Such singing could not only endow prisoners with a sense of community and identity, but could also become a source of strength.
 Even the simplest of melodies could unlock the positive psychological function of singing.
 It was through song that prisoners assigned to paint the camp’s hospital interior were able to express their joy for life and optimism, despite the conditions of the camp.
-According to Rudi Goguel, they “sang and whistled from morning to evening while they worked.”
-Mostly the prisoners’ song choices hearkened back to well-known melodies and songs from the time before their imprisonment.
-As Armin T. Wegner remembers, when the prisoners would sing the optimistic refrain “The sun never goes down on us” from the song ‘Wilde Gesellen’ (’Wild Friends’) in the evening, it both brought forth memories of earlier trips they had taken together and also helped them to give each other strength.
+According to Rudi Goguel, they 'sang and whistled from morning to evening while they worked'.
+The prisoners’ song choices mainly harked back to well-known melodies and songs from the time before their imprisonment.
+As Armin T. Wegner remembers, when the prisoners would sing the optimistic refrain 'The sun never goes down on us' from the song ‘Wilde Gesellen’ (Wild Friends) in the evening, it both brought forth memories of earlier trips they had taken together and also helped them to give each other strength.

-Against this, prisoners memorialized the murdered victims of the Nazis through songs like ‘Ich hatt’ einen Kameraden’ (’I had a Comrade’), written by Ludwig Uhland in September 1809.
-This was also a way to explicitly formulate their indictment of the regime.
-At Börgermoor, prisoners began singing this song in 1933 because of an SS shooting of a prisoner in the nearby concentration camp Esterwegen.
-Along with the ‘Moorsoldatenlied’ (’Song of the Peat Bog Soldiers’), it was sung in protest to the news that six communists had been executed in Cologne on 30 November 1933.
 It was even more dangerous to sing political songs and songs of the workers’ movement.
-These were crucially important for the cultural identity of most of the prisoners at Börgermoor.
-Despite the danger, then, they were sung, but secretly.
-Newcomers to the block, insecure and still railing from the shock of imprisonment, were greeted in the early evening with a softly-sung ‘Moorsoldatenlied’ or a familiar workers’ song, sometimes accompanied by a guitar.
+These were crucially important for the cultural identity of most of the prisoners at Börgermoor, so were sung despite the danger, though in secret.
+Newcomers to the block, insecure and still reeling from the shock of imprisonment, were greeted in the early evening with a softly-sung Moorsoldatenlied, sometimes accompanied by a guitar.
 These familiar sounds served to signal their solidarity and readiness to help their fellow prisoners.
-The prisoners were particularly proud of songs such as the ‘Moorsoldatenlied,’ that had been created by comrades in their own ranks.
+The prisoners were particularly proud of songs such as the Moorsoldatenlied, which had been created by comrades in their own ranks.

 It sometimes happened that a few prisoners would join together to play music on a regular basis.
 In keeping with the tradition of the Arbeitergesangvereine (workers’ singing clubs), there was even a choir founded in Börgermoor.
-As Eggerath ironically notes in his letter: “Like with any group of Germans, a chess club and a singing club had already been opened up.”
+As Eggerath ironically notes in his letter: 'Like with any group of Germans, a chess club and a singing club had already been opened up.'
 Hermann Lausien reports likewise in a letter that there was a small ensemble that played in the style of the Jugendbewegung (youth movement):

 Three comrades formed a music group with guitars and mandolins.
 Evenings in the barracks, the group performed songs from the peasant’s war, hiking songs, infantry songs and folk songs.